12rambau/pygadm/docs/source/usage.rst

 Continents
 ^^^^^^^^^^

-It's possible to request continent instead countries one of the following names:
+It's possible to request all countries from one single continent using one of the following names:

 -   North America
 -   South America